ArnoBidet/wanderways-doc/docs/index.md

 - A map of the world (europe centered, Mercator projection)
 - A list of continents, with a sub-list of blank spaces that would fill up once the country was found.

-The game was simple, you had ~16 minutes to find all the countries of the world (UN restrictive list).
+The game was simple :

+- You had ~16 minutes to find all the countries of the world (UN restrictive list).
-You would tap as fast as you can the countries you know, and they would get colored on the map.
+- You would tap as fast as you can the countries you know, and they would get colored on the map.

-The strategy was to retry as many times as necessary, learning bit by bit the countries of the world.
+- The strategy was to retry as many times as necessary, learning bit by bit the countries of the world.

 Unfortunately, this website disappeared for unknown reasons.